Boburmirzo/apisix-api-gateway-chatgpt-plugin/README.md

 ![Untitled](https://static.apiseven.com/uploads/2023/07/09/BXsrCUtY_ChatGPT%20screenshot%204.png)

-After you click on “Find a manifest file”, if everything is set it up correctly, you will see ChatGPT validates successfully both manifest and OpenAPI spec files.
+After you click on “Find a manifest file”, if everything is set it up correctly, you will see ChatGPT validates both manifest and OpenAPI spec files successfully.

 ![Untitled](https://static.apiseven.com/uploads/2023/07/09/TXjNTZ4h_ChatGPT%20screenshot%203.png)